carlos-quintana/carlos-quintana/README.md

 📝 I also have experience working with **Java**, **Python** and **PHP**.

-👓 I love to learn new technologies, and I'm currently learning **Node.js** to write JavaScript on the backend, and also automation testing with  **Cypress**.
+👓 I love to learn new technologies, and I'm currently learning **Node.js** to write JavaScript on the backend, and also automation end-to-end testing with  **Puppeteer**.

 ✉ Let's get in contact!
 Reach me through my [LinkedIn](https://www.linkedin.com/in/carlos-quintana-a82541225/) or my [Porfolio contact form](https://carlos-quintana.github.io/#contact).